 Access request management

-The following picture describes how a request to access services is managed in EGI.
-It involves three process:
+The EGI marketplace will facilitate the access to the EGI services implementing and automating, when possible, the workflows managing the request to access services defined in the IMS.
+This section shortly describes the three processes involved in the access request management:

 Business Development & Stakeholder (BDS) - this process supports the identification of new (potential) business opportunities and partnerships and to effectively manage stakeholder expectations and requirements.
 In the context of the access request management, it defines a prioritized list of stakeholders that provide input for the outreach activities.